George, Washington's

 Need more info?
 Call our president, Jeannie at 509 398-0123.

 Georgettes are actively involved in making the George community a nicer place to live, first by providing food management services needed for GCH events, such as helping provide refreshments for the monthly CoffeeHouse concert series, and also by organizing George Beautification/Landscaping efforts in our town.
-They do their own fund-raising, and they support other organizations' special projects as well.
+We do our own fund-raising, and we support other organizations' special projects as well.

 And, of course, the Fourth of July is the Georgettes' day to shine!
 That terrific giant cherry pie?
 WE DO THAT!